Sp3ctroid/Toy-Compiler/README.md

-This is too bad considering how much time it took
+This is too bad despite how much time it took